 Tea tree oil is an excellent complementary treatment for soothing mild to moderate acne.
 Most of us reach out to tea tree oil for acne management and managing occasional breakouts.
-However, tea tree oil will help with stubborn cystic acne, and you also have to be careful about any allergic reaction.
-Keep reading to understand how tea tree oil may reduce acne and learn 9 ways to use it properly.
+However, tea tree oil will help with stubborn cystic acnei XA form of inflammatory acne that causes the emergence of severe, pus-filled pimples deep beneath the skin's surface. , and you also have to be careful about any allergic reaction.
+Keep reading to understand how tea tree oil helps with acne-prone skin and learn 9 ways to use it properly.
 Scroll down.

 In This Article

 Does Tea Tree Oil Help Acne?

 The efficacy of tea tree oil depends on the type of acne you have and your skin type.
 Tea tree oil can be an effective spot treatment for mild breakouts.
 However, cystic and hormonal acnei XA type of acne that is caused by hormonal changes and is frequently seen during puberty, menstruation, or menopause. will require medical attention.
 Moreover, essential oils – especially tea tree oil – do not suit all skin types.
 It is also extremely important that you do a patch test on your forearm before applying it on your face to determine if you are allergic to it.